-Ecommerce accounting is about tracking money for online businesses.
-It involves recording sales, managing inventory, and keeping track of expenses.
-This helps show a clear picture of the company’s finances related to its online activities.
+Ecommerce accounting is about tracking money for online businesses; it involves recording sales, managing inventory and keeping track of expenses, which together show a clear picture of the company’s finances related to its online activities.

 E-Commerce Accounting Challenges